 Abusive head trauma refers to the constellation of cranial, spinal cord, and brain injuries which result from inflicted injury in infants and young children.

 Diagnosis rests on the finding of unexplained injury to the skull, brain, and/or spinal cord in an infant who has no other medical explanation for their clinical presentation.

-Frequently, there are other associated findings such as widespread retinal haemorrhaging, unexplained bruising, fractures and/or abdominal trauma; however, these additional findings are not necessary to make the diagnosis of abusive head trauma.
+Frequently, there are other associated findings such as widespread retinal haemorrhaging, unexplained bruising, fractures and/or abdominal trauma.
+These additional findings are not necessary to make the diagnosis of abusive head trauma.

 Around 16% to 38% of victims die from their injuries.

-Most surviving victims are at high risk for permanent neurological damage, vision loss, and pervasive cognitive deficits and behavioural issues ranging from moderate to severe.
+Most surviving victims are at high risk of permanent neurological damage, vision loss, and pervasive cognitive deficits and behavioural issues ranging from moderate to severe.

 Children with inflicted brain injury have worse neurocognitive outcome than those with accidental head trauma.